Tyler-Ward/HandyMail/README.md

 <h2 id="features">Features</h2>

 - Create a variety of dynamic forms without writing too much code.
-- Built in back-end validation
+- Built in back-end validation & filters.
-- Use of AJAX technology with JSON for dynamic processing
+- Use of AJAX technology with JSON for dynamic processing.
-- Utilizes the powerful [PHPMailer] (https://github.com/PHPMailer/PHPMailer) library for sending mail
+- Utilizes the powerful [PHPMailer] (https://github.com/PHPMailer/PHPMailer) library for sending mail.
-- Easy SMTP and Google ReCaptcha setup
+- Easy SMTP and Google ReCaptcha setup.
 - Fully customizeable -> Supports raw HTML output & custom stylesheet selectors.
 - Does your site use bootstrap?
 Quickly apply bootstrap classes to your forms with a single line of code.
 - Packed with clean email template for sending organised form submissions.